-Take a stroll on King Street
+Take A Stroll On King Street

 King Street is the hub of historic downtown and cannot be missed when you are visiting Charleston, South Carolina.
-On King Street you’ll enjoy an eclectic mix of art, antiques, fashion, home décor, and the most extraordinary food.
+On King Street you’ll enjoy an eclectic mix of art, antiques, fashion, home decor, and the most extraordinary food.
 You could spend all of day 1 of your Charleston itinerary here and not get bored, but there’s a lot more to see and do!

-Shop at the City Market
+Shop At The City Market